-We are pleased to announce the 2018 recipients of the Roman Jax Nguyen Scholarship.
+We are pleased to announce the 2018 Roman Jax Nguyen Scholarship recipients.

 Avery’s Angels® Gastroschisis Foundation is pleased to award both Leah Watson and Sanika Rane with the 2018 Roman Jax Nguyen Scholarship in the amount of $500 for their college studies in medical sciences.
 In addition, AAGF has selected Ariel Burns as an honorary recipient to receive a partial scholarship in the amount of $250 for her future studies of Radiologic and Imaging Sciences.